Estimated reading time: 6 minutes

 From the differences between crested geckos and poison dart frogs, you can see that it isn’t wise to put them both in the same terrarium.
 You can’t get the right kind of humidity for both animals and trying to create a balance between the two is not possible without hurting one or both animals.

 But the humidity isn’t the only problem you’ll encounter.
 Crested geckos aren’t aggressive, but they still prey on smaller animals like crickets and roaches.
 They might chase the dart frog and bite them.
 Crested gecko bites aren’t very deep but can cause injuries and even death to small animals like the poison dart frog.

 So I wouldn’t recommend putting both animals in the same terrarium.
 Most likely, your dart frog will be stressed, bitten, or even killed by the crested gecko.
 It’s not worth putting it in such a risky situation if you’re an animal lover.

 Should You Get a Crested Gecko or Dart Frog?

 Since a crested gecko can’t live with a poison dart frog, you have two options:

 - get both a crested gecko and dart frog and keep them in separate terraria

 - get only a crested gecko or a dart frog

-If you’re interested in getting a crested gecko you should definitely read more about why a crested gecko is a good pet and when it’s suitable for you.
+If you’re interested in getting a crested gecko, you should read more about why a crested gecko is a good pet and when it’s suitable for you.

-Poison dart frogs can also make great pets as they’re easy to take care of, are fairly cheap to feed, and don’t need a large terrarium.
-If you’re interested in poison dart frogs you should definitely read this useful article.
+Poison dart frogs can also make great pets as they’re easy to take care of, are relatively cheap to feed, and don’t need a large terrarium.
+If you’re interested in poison dart frogs, you should read this useful article.